web-push-libs/web-push-php/README.md

 * you may want to take a look at my own implementation: [sw.js](https://github.com/Minishlink/physbook/blob/2ed8b9a8a217446c9747e9191a50d6312651125d/web/service-worker.js) and [app.js](https://github.com/Minishlink/physbook/blob/d6855ca8f485556ab2ee5c047688fbf745367045/app/Resources/public/js/app.js)

 ### Authentication
 Browsers need to verify your identity.
-At the moment, some browsers don't force you but you'll have to do it in the future, so why not now?
 A standard called VAPID can authenticate you for all browsers.
 You'll need to create and provide a public and private key for your server.

 You can specify your authentication details when instantiating WebPush:
 ```php